linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 3 Cash Flow Engineering, Interest Rate Forwards and Futures.md

 B(t,T)=100e^{-r(T-t)}
 $$

 where the $e^{x}$ is the exponential function.
 It turns out that markets do not like to quote continuously compounded yields.
 One exception is toward retail customers.
 Some retail bank accounts quote the continuously compounded savings rate.
-On the other hand, the [continuously compounded rate](../../Financial%20Instruments/Financial%20Derivatives%20and%20Quantitative%20Methods/Arithmetic%20and%20Geometric%20Rates%20of%20Return.md) is often used in some theoretical models and was, until lately, the preferred concept for academics.
+On the other hand, the continuously compounded rate is often used in some theoretical models and was, until lately, the preferred concept for academics.

 One final convention needs to be added at this point.
 Markets have an interest payments convention as well.
 For example, the offer side interest rate on major Euroloans, the LIBOR, is paid at the conclusion of the term of the loan as a single payment.
 We say that LIBOR is paid in-arrears.
-On the other hand, many bonds make periodic [coupon payments](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%203/Realized%20Returns.md) that occur on dates earlier than the maturity of the relevant instrument.
+On the other hand, many bonds make periodic coupon payments that occur on dates earlier than the maturity of the relevant instrument.
 Most OISs have one payment if shorter than 1 year and a 12-month period for longer swaps.12

 # 3.5.2 DAY-COUNT CONVENTIONS

-The previous discussion suggests that ignoring quotation conventions can lead to costly numerical errors in [pricing](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md) and [risk management](../Financial%20Mathematics%20Course.md).
-A similar comment can be made about [day-count conventions](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%201/Day-Count%20Conventions.md).
-A financial engineer will always check the relevant [day-count](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%202%20-%20Spot%20Markets/Intra-Year%20Compounding%20and%20Day-Count.md) rules in the products that he or she is working on.
+The previous discussion suggests that ignoring quotation conventions can lead to costly numerical errors in pricing and risk management.
+A similar comment can be made about day-count conventions.
+A financial engineer will always check the relevant day-count rules in the products that he or she is working on.
 The reason is simple.
 The definition of a “year” or of a “month” may change from one market to another and the quotes that one observes will depend on this convention.
-The major [day-count conventions](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%201/Day-Count%20Conventions.md) are as follows:
+The major day-count conventions are as follows:

-1. The 30/360 basis.
+[^1]: The 30/360 basis.
 Every month has 30 days regardless of the actual number of days in that particular month, and a year always has 360 days.
 For example, an instrument following this convention and purchased on May 1 and sold on July 13 would earn interest on
 $$
-30+30+12=72
+[^30]: +30+12=72
 $$

 days, while the actual calendar would give 73 days.

 More interestingly, this instrument purchased on February 28, 2003, and sold the next day, on March 1, 2003, would earn interest for 3 days.
 Yet, a money market instrument such as an interbank deposit would have earned interest on only 1 day (using the actual/360 basis mentioned below).

-2. The 30E/360 basis.
+[^2]: The 30E/360 basis.
 This is similar to 30/360 except for a small difference at the end of the month, and it is used mainly in the Eurobond markets.
 The difference between 30/360 and 30E/360 is illustrated by the following table, which shows the number of days interest is earned starting from March 1 according to the two conventions:

 <html><body><table><tr><td>Convention</td><td>March 1-March 30</td><td>March 1-March 31</td><td>March 1-April 1</td></tr><tr><td>30E/360</td><td>29 days</td><td>29 days</td><td>30 days</td></tr><tr><td>30/360</td><td>29 days</td><td>30 days</td><td>30 days</td></tr></table></body></html>

 According to this, a Eurobond purchased on March 1 and sold on March 31 gives an extra day of interest in the case of 30/360, whereas in the case of 30E/360, one needs to hold it until the beginning of the next month to get that extra interest.

-3. The actual/360 basis.
+[^3]: The actual/360 basis.
 If an instrument is purchased on May 1 and sold on July 13, then it is held 73 days under this convention.
 This convention is used by most money markets.
 Actual/ 360 is also sometimes written as ACT/360, where ACT is an abbreviation for actual.
-4. The actual/365 basis.
+[^4]: The actual/365 basis.
 This is the case for Eurosterling money markets, for example.
-5. Actual/actual.
+[^5]: Actual/actual.
 Many bond markets use this convention.

-An example will show why these [day-count conventions](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%201/Day-Count%20Conventions.md) are relevant for [pricing](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md) and [risk management](../Financial%20Mathematics%20Course.md).
-Suppose you are involved in an [interest rate swap](../Primer%20on%20Interest%20Rate%20Swaps.md).
+An example will show why these day-count conventions are relevant for pricing and risk management.
+Suppose you are involved in an interest rate swap.
 You pay LIBOR and receive fixed.
-The market quotes the LIBOR at 5.01, and quotes the [swap rate](../../Fixed%20Income%20Asset%20Pricing/Fixed%20Income%20Lecture%20Notes/Teaching%20Note%204%20Interest%20Rate%20Derivatives.md) at 6.23/6.27.
+The market quotes the LIBOR at 5.01, and quotes the swap rate at 6.23/6.27.
 Since you are receiving fixed, the relevant cash flows will come from paying 5.01 and receiving 6.23 at regular intervals.
 But these numbers are somewhat misleading.
 It turns out that LIBOR is quoted on an ACT/360 basis.
 That is to say, the number 5.01 assumes that there are 360 days in a year.

-However, the swap rates may be quoted on an ACT/365 basis, and all calculations may be based on a 365-day year.13 Also the [swap rate](../../Fixed%20Income%20Asset%20Pricing/Fixed%20Income%20Lecture%20Notes/Teaching%20Note%204%20Interest%20Rate%20Derivatives.md) may be annual or semiannual.
-Thus, the two [interest rates](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%202/Interest%20Rate%20Quotations.md) where one pays 5.01 and receives 6.23 are not directly comparable.
+However, the swap rates may be quoted on an ACT/365 basis, and all calculations may be based on a 365-day year.13 Also the swap rate may be annual or semiannual.
+Thus, the two interest rates where one pays 5.01 and receives 6.23 are not directly comparable.

 # EXAMPLE

-Swap markets are the largest among all [financial markets](../../Financial%20Markets%20and%20Institutions/Financial%20Markets%20and%20Institutions%20Lecture%20Notes.md), and the [swap curve](../Fixed%20Income%20Derivatives/Determining%20the%20Expression%20for%20the%20Fair%20Value%20of%20the%20Swap%20Spread.md) has become the central [pricing](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md) and [risk management](../Financial%20Mathematics%20Course.md) tool in finance.
+Swap markets are the largest among all financial markets, and the swap curve has become the central pricing and risk management tool in finance.
 Hence, it is worth discussing swap market conventions briefly.

 USD swaps are liquid against $3\mathrm{m}$ -LIBOR and 6m-LIBOR.
-The [day-count](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%202%20-%20Spot%20Markets/Intra-Year%20Compounding%20and%20Day-Count.md) basis is annual, ACT/360.
+The day-count basis is annual, ACT/360.
 Japanese yen (JPY) swaps are liquid against 6m-LIBOR.
-The [day-count](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%202%20-%20Spot%20Markets/Intra-Year%20Compounding%20and%20Day-Count.md) basis is semiannual, ACT/365.
+The day-count basis is semiannual, ACT/365.
 British pound (GBP) swaps are semiannual, ACT/365 versus 6m-LIBOR.
-Finally, Euro (EUR) swaps are liquid against 6m-LIBOR and against 6m-[Euribor](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2012/EURIBOR%20Forward%20Rate%20Agreements%20and%20Futures.md).
-The [day-count](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%202%20-%20Spot%20Markets/Intra-Year%20Compounding%20and%20Day-Count.md) basis is annual 30/360.
+Finally, Euro (EUR) swaps are liquid against 6m-LIBOR and against 6m-Euribor.
+The day-count basis is annual 30/360.

-Table 3.1 summarizes the [day-count](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%202%20-%20Spot%20Markets/Intra-Year%20Compounding%20and%20Day-Count.md) and yield/discount conventions for some important markets around the world.
+Table 3.1 summarizes the day-count and yield/discount conventions for some important markets around the world.
 A few comments are in order.
 First note that the table is a summary of three types of conventions.
-The first is the [day-count](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%202%20-%20Spot%20Markets/Intra-Year%20Compounding%20and%20Day-Count.md), and this is often ACT/360.
+The first is the day-count, and this is often ACT/360.
 However, when the 30/360 convention is used, the 30E/360 version is more common.
 Second, the table tells us about the yield quotation convention.
 Third, we also have a list of coupon payment conventions concerning long-term bonds.
-Often, these involve semiannual [coupon payments](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%203/Realized%20Returns.md).14
+Often, these involve semiannual coupon payments.14

-Finally, note that the table also provides a list of the major instruments used in [financial markets](../../Financial%20Markets%20and%20Institutions/Financial%20Markets%20and%20Institutions%20Lecture%20Notes.md).
+Finally, note that the table also provides a list of the major instruments used in financial markets.
 The exact definitions of these will be given gradually in the following chapters.

 # 3.5.2.1 Holiday conventions

 Financial trading occurs across borders.
 But holidays adopted by various countries are always somewhat different.
 There are special independence days, special religious holidays.
 Often during Christmas time, different countries adopt different holiday schedules.
-In writing [financial contracts](../../Contemporary%20Financial%20Intermediation%20Notes/Contemporary%20Financial%20Intermediation%20Notes.md), this simple point should also be taken into account, since we may not receive the cash we were counting on if our counterparty’s markets were closed due to a special holiday in that country.
+In writing financial contracts, this simple point should also be taken into account, since we may not receive the cash we were counting on if our counterparty’s markets were closed due to a special holiday in that country.

-Hence, all [financial contracts](../../Contemporary%20Financial%20Intermediation%20Notes/Contemporary%20Financial%20Intermediation%20Notes.md) stipulate the particular holiday schedule to be used (London, New York, and so on), and then specify the date of the [cash settlement](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2016/Swaptions.md) if it falls on a holiday.
+Hence, all financial contracts stipulate the particular holiday schedule to be used (London, New York, and so on), and then specify the date of the cash settlement if it falls on a holiday.
 This could be the next business day or the previous business day, or other arrangements could be made.

-<html><body><table><tr><td colspan="3">Table 3.1 [Day-Count](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%202%20-%20Spot%20Markets/Intra-Year%20Compounding%20and%20Day-Count.md) and Yield/Discount Conventions</td></tr><tr><td></td><td>[Day-Count](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%202%20-%20Spot%20Markets/Intra-Year%20Compounding%20and%20Day-Count.md)</td><td>Yield Cash</td></tr><tr><td colspan="3">United States</td></tr><tr><td>Depo/CD</td><td>ACT/360</td><td>Yield</td></tr><tr><td>T-Bill/CP/BA</td><td>ACT/360</td><td>Discount</td></tr><tr><td>Treasuries</td><td>ACT/ACT, semiannual</td><td>B-E yield</td></tr><tr><td>Repo</td><td>ACT/360</td><td>Yield</td></tr><tr><td colspan="3">Euromarket</td></tr><tr><td>Depo/CD/ECP</td><td>ACT/360 (ACT/365 for sterling)</td><td>Yield</td></tr><tr><td>Eurobond</td><td>30E/360</td><td>Yield</td></tr><tr><td colspan="3">United Kingdom</td></tr><tr><td>Depo/CD/Sterling CP</td><td>ACT/365</td><td>Yield</td></tr><tr><td>BA/T-bill</td><td>ACT/365</td><td>Discount</td></tr><tr><td>Gilt</td><td>ACT/365 (semiannual)</td><td>B-E yield</td></tr><tr><td>Repo</td><td>ACT/365</td><td>Yield</td></tr><tr><td colspan="3">Germany</td></tr><tr><td>Depo/CD/Sterling CP</td><td>ACT/360</td><td>Yield</td></tr><tr><td>Bund</td><td>30E/360 (annual)</td><td>B-E yield</td></tr><tr><td>Repo</td><td>ACT/360</td><td>Yield</td></tr><tr><td colspan="3">Japan</td></tr><tr><td>Depo/CD</td><td>ACT/365</td><td>Yield</td></tr><tr><td>Repo domestic</td><td>ACT/365</td><td>Yield</td></tr><tr><td>Repo international</td><td>ACT/360</td><td>Yield</td></tr></table></body></html>
+<html><body><table><tr><td colspan="3">Table 3.1 Day-Count and Yield/Discount Conventions</td></tr><tr><td></td><td>Day-Count</td><td>Yield Cash</td></tr><tr><td colspan="3">United States</td></tr><tr><td>Depo/CD</td><td>ACT/360</td><td>Yield</td></tr><tr><td>T-Bill/CP/BA</td><td>ACT/360</td><td>Discount</td></tr><tr><td>Treasuries</td><td>ACT/ACT, semiannual</td><td>B-E yield</td></tr><tr><td>Repo</td><td>ACT/360</td><td>Yield</td></tr><tr><td colspan="3">Euromarket</td></tr><tr><td>Depo/CD/ECP</td><td>ACT/360 (ACT/365 for sterling)</td><td>Yield</td></tr><tr><td>Eurobond</td><td>30E/360</td><td>Yield</td></tr><tr><td colspan="3">United Kingdom</td></tr><tr><td>Depo/CD/Sterling CP</td><td>ACT/365</td><td>Yield</td></tr><tr><td>BA/T-bill</td><td>ACT/365</td><td>Discount</td></tr><tr><td>Gilt</td><td>ACT/365 (semiannual)</td><td>B-E yield</td></tr><tr><td>Repo</td><td>ACT/365</td><td>Yield</td></tr><tr><td colspan="3">Germany</td></tr><tr><td>Depo/CD/Sterling CP</td><td>ACT/360</td><td>Yield</td></tr><tr><td>Bund</td><td>30E/360 (annual)</td><td>B-E yield</td></tr><tr><td>Repo</td><td>ACT/360</td><td>Yield</td></tr><tr><td colspan="3">Japan</td></tr><tr><td>Depo/CD</td><td>ACT/365</td><td>Yield</td></tr><tr><td>Repo domestic</td><td>ACT/365</td><td>Yield</td></tr><tr><td>Repo international</td><td>ACT/360</td><td>Yield</td></tr></table></body></html>

 # 3.5.3 TWO EXAMPLES

-We consider how [day-count conventions](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%201/Day-Count%20Conventions.md) are used in two important cases.
+We consider how day-count conventions are used in two important cases.
 The first example summarizes the confirmation of short-term money market instruments, namely a Eurodollar deposit.
 The second example discusses the confirmation summary of a Eurobond.
-[Eurocurrency markets](../../International%20Finance/Characteristics%20of%20the%20Eurodollar%20Market.md) and Eurobonds were introduced in Chapter 2.
+Eurocurrency markets and Eurobonds were introduced in Chapter 2.

 # EXAMPLE: A EURODOLLAR DEPOSIT